 In contrast, Pep has always placed the identity of his teams above all else.
 There’s a long list of experienced world class players who didn’t fit Pep’s playing philosophy.
 Deco, Ronaldinho and Samuel Eto’o were sent packing from Barcelona.
 In the middle of Bayern’s winning run, Mario Mandzukic – the Bundesliga’s leading scorer – was dropped and told that he would be replaced by Robert Lewandowski at the end of the season.
 At City, Joe Hart was quickly moved on and even Sergio Aguero occasionally relegated to the bench.

 Players either adapt to the team’s identity, or they are shown the door.
-Under Guardiola’s helm, everything City does – from buying, selling, coaching and youth development – now center around building a squad that wants to dominate the ball at every opportunity, or in Pep’s words “I want the ball for 90 minutes.
+Under Guardiola’s helm, everything City does – from buying, selling, coaching and youth development – now centre around building a squad that wants to dominate the ball at every opportunity, or in Pep’s words “I want the ball for 90 minutes.
 When I don’t have the ball, I go high pressing because I want the ball.”
 Guardiola’s dedication to this identity has seen City set a new record for most completed passes (844) in a single Premier League game against West Brom this season and average 730 passes per match – a figure that wedges itself in between the Catalan coach’s peak seasons at Barcelona and Bayern Munich.

 More than simply a distinctive playing philosophy